 There have been some important changes in the levels of overall cocaine use over the life of MTF.
 Use among 12th graders originally burgeoned in the late 1970s and remained fairly stable through the first half of the 1980s before starting a precipitous decline after 1986.
 Annual prevalence among 12th graders dropped by about three quarters between 1986 and 1992.
-Between 1992 and 1999, use reversed course again during the relapse phase of the overall drug epidemic and doubled before declining by 2000.
+Between 1992 and 1999, use reversed course again during the relapse phase of the overall drug epidemic and doubled before beginning a long-term decline in use around 1998.
 Use also rose among 8th and 10th graders after 1992 before reaching peak levels in 1998 and 1999.
-Over the last 18 years, use has declined in all three grades, except for a rise in 12th grade use in 2017 (ns); annual 12th grade use stands at just 2.3% in 2018, with use by 8th and 10th graders still lower, at 0.8% and 1.5%.
+Over the last 20 years, use has declined in all three grades, except for slight nonsignificant increases in 12th grade in 2017 and 2020; annual 12th grade use stood at 2.9% in 2020-half the peak level of 5.7% in 2006-with use by 8th and 10th graders still lower, at 0.5% and 1.1%, respectively.

 Questions about the dangers of cocaine in general (without specifying any particular form of cocaine) have been asked only of 12th graders.
 The results tell a fascinating story.
 They show that perceived risk for experimental use fell in the latter half of the 1970s (when use was rising), stayed level in the first half of the 1980s (when use was level), and then jumped very sharply in a single year (by 14 percentage points between 1986 and 1987), just when the substantial decline in use began.
-The year 1986 was marked by a media frenzy over crack cocaine and the widely publicized role of cocaine in the death of Len Bias, a National Basketball Association firstround draft pick.
+The year 1986 was marked by a media frenzy over crack cocaine and the widely publicized role of cocaine in the death of Len Bias, a

+National Basketball Association first-round draft pick.
 Bias' death was originally reported as resulting from his first experience with cocaine.
 Though that was later proven to be incorrect, the message had already "taken."
-We believe that this event helped to persuade many young people that use of cocaine at any level is dangerous, no matter how healthy the individual.12 Perceived risk continued to rise through 1991 as the fall in use continued.
-Perceived risk declined modestly from 1991 to 2000, and use rose from 1992 to 2000.
+We believe that this event helped to persuade many young people that use of cocaine at any level is dangerous, no matter how healthy the individual.5 Perceived risk continued to rise through 1991 in 12th grade as the fall in use continued.
+Perceived risk then declined modestly from 1991 to 2000, and use rose from 1992 to 2000.
 Perceived risk has leveled in recent years at far higher levels than existed prior to 1987, and there was a gradual upward drift for about six years in grades 8 and 10, starting around 2008, before leveling.
-In 2017, 10th graders showed a significant decline, followed by no changes in 2018.
-For the 12th graders, perceived risk also increased for about six years before leveling after 2013.
-There is as vet little evidence of generational forgetting of cocaine's risks.
+In 2020, 8th graders showed a nonsignificant increase to 49%, as did 10th graders to 58%.
+(Insufficient 12th grade sample in 2020.)
+For the 12th graders, perceived risk also increased for about six years before leveling after 2013, followed by some falloff in 2017, before leveling again.
+There is as yet little evidence of generational forgetting of cocaine's risks.
 For 12th graders, survey questions on both risk and disapproval referred to cocaine in general, until 1986.
 After that they referred to cocaine powder and crack separately, as did the questions asked of 8th and 10th graders.
 The question change seemed to matter rather little in the results.